dsynkd/Chesser/README.md

 When a chessboard is focused, you can use left and right arrow keys for Previous/Next move commands.

-You can also use a hotkey for toggling the sidebar.
+You can also use a hotkey for toggling the sidebar, which is configurable in the Obsidian hotkeys for this plugin.

 ## License